emberdex/statusbot/README.md

 # statusbot
-a Flask webapp for posting messages about your network. uses the Materialize CSS web framework.
+a Flask webapp for posting messages about your network. uses the Materialize CSS web framework. statusbot has been validated to work on Debian 8.8 and Windows, and theoretically should work fine on anything else.

 ## adding stuff to statusbot
 For the time being, there's a Python script (db_add.py) that will automate the process of adding items to the database for you.
 Later on, this will be done through the web interface.